HNLMS Noord-Brabant (D810)

 HNLMS Noord-Brabant (D810) (Hr.Ms.
 Noord-Brabant) was a Holland-class anti-submarine destroyer of the Royal Netherlands Navy.
 The ship was from 1955 to 1974 in Dutch service.
 On 9 January 1974, HNLMS Noord-Brabant was rammed amidships by an English merchant ship.
 The damage was estimated to be expensive so the Royal Netherlands Navy decided to not repair the damage but instead decommission the ship earlier than planned.
 The ship's radio call sign was "PAIP".

 History

-HNLMS Noord-Brabant was one of four Holland-class destroyers and built at the Koninklijke Maatschappij de Schelde (KMS) in Vlissingen.
+HNLMS Noord-Brabnt was one of four Holland-class destroyers and built at the Koninklijke Maatschappij de Schelde (KMS) in Vlissingen.
 The keel laying took place on 1 March 1951 and the launching on 28 November 1953.
 The ship was put into service on 1 June 1955.
 The Queen's Commissioner Mr. de Quai was present on behalf of the province North Brabant at her commissioning.
 The first commander of HNLMS Noord-Brabant was LTZ.
 S. de Boer.